Bacall

 What’s nearby?

-You might think the funniest thing in The Villages is your golf swing, but not so fast – just 2 miles north of the Bogart and Bacall courses is the Old Mill Theatre at Sumter Landing where you can see a comedy movie.
+You might think the funniest thing in The Villages is your golf swing, but not so fast – just 2 miles north of the Bogart and Bacall courses is the Old Mill Theatre at Sumter Landing where you can see a comedy on the big screen.
 Or maybe you need some more drama - they have those types too.
 And how perfect would it be to see a Bogie and Bacal movie after golfing on their namesake courses!
 Plus, all the dining options you can imagine are just feet away around the square!
 Make a full day of it.
 Here's their website.
+It will be Epic!

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.